Brampton Island

-Brampton Island is an island in the Cumberland Group, off shore from Mackay in the Mackay Region, Queensland, Australia.
+Brampton Island is an island in the Cumberland Group, off shore from Mackay, Queensland, Australia.
 The island lies within the Great Barrier Reef World Heritage Area, and the majority of the island forms the Brampton Islands National Park, however there is a resort located on the island.
 The highest point of the island is Brampton Peak, 214 m above sea level.

 History

 Early history

 The traditional Aboriginal owners of Brampton Island are the Ngaro people, although no permanent population was present when Captain James Cook passed through the area in June 1770.
 The island was simply known as "M" in the naval charts until it was eventually given its European name in 1879, when Staff Commander Bedwell of the Royal Navy recognised the group of islands and named each after towns in the county of Cumberland.
 An expedition led by George Elphinstone Dalrymple landed at the island in 1860.
 They encountered a group of around 14 Aboriginal people with several bark canoes.
 These vessels were equipped with paddles decorated with red pigment as well as dugong-hunting harpoons made from palm fibre and sharpened bone.